Copyright 2009 - 2017 by Mario Vaden

 This could have been an Atkins & Taylor discovery in 2000.
 In July, Atkins called Taylor to see if he wanted to explore in Humboldt Redwoods State Park.
 That day, Taylor was busy working on machines were Nicoderm patches were manufactured and packaged, the factory where he was employed.
 Later that day, Atkins found "The Strat" and measured it at 368 ft., a new world record.

-Its interesting to see what plants grow in different groves.
-And if the tree or logs tell any history, like forest fires from past years or centuries.
 Stratosphere Giant has plenty of black charred areas on the trunk, but it survived rather nicely.
-Of the tallest 5 coast redwoods, it was the only one with any poison-oak growing on it.
+Of the tallest five coast redwoods, it was the only one with poison-oak growing on it.
 Just one small remnant of a vine.
 Nothing very important, but I thought it was a nice accessory.
-Personally, I appreciate the autumn colors of poison-oak plants.
-The leaves add gold or red leaves against the backdrop of coarse furrowed bark.
-There are vines like this in Jedediah Smith redwoods near Hatton trail that are gorgeous looking.
-Michael Taylor showed me a photo he took from the reverse side of Stratosphere Giant with Prof. Sillett climbing, and the vine shows almost completely in his image.
+I appreciate the autumn colors of poison-oak plants.
+The leaves add gold or red leaves against the coarse furrowed bark.
+Michael Taylor gave me a photo he took from the reverse side of Stratosphere Giant with Dr. Steve Sillett climbing, and the vine was alive in his image.